EMatch: A Unified Framework for Event-based Optical Flow and Stereo Matching: Unified Model for Event-based Optical Flow and Stereo Matching

-Event cameras generate an asynchronous stream of events.
-Each event is represented as a tuple $(x, y, t, p)$, where $(x, y)$ are the pixel coordinates, $t$ is the timestamp of the event, $p \in \{+1, -1\}$ is the polarity, indicating an increase or decrease in brightness.
-The event stream can be described as: $E = \{(x_i, y_i, t_i, p_i)\}_{i=1}^N$, where $N$ is the total number of events recorded during this period.
+Event cameras detect changes in intensity for each pixel to generate events.
+Each event is represented as a tuple \((x, y, t, p)\), where $x, y$ are the pixel coordinates, $t$ is recording timestamp, and $p \in \{+1, -1\}$ is the polarity indicating an increase or decrease in brightness.
+During the sampling time $dt$, all recorded events can be accumulated into an event stream $E$, which can be described as:

-\textbf{Optical Flow.} To derive a unified framework for optical flow and disparity estimation, we formulate a matching function that measures the consistency between the events that capture the intensity changes.
-Let $E_A$ and $E_B$ represent event streams over a small time window.
-As shown in Figure \ref{fig2}, the displacement field $(D_x, D_y)$ describes the pixel movement between times $t$ and $t+\Delta t$.

-Consider the relation between the scene depth $Z$ and the projected point $(x, y)$.
-Denote $\mathbf{P} = (X, Y, Z)$ as the 3D point in the world coordinate system.
-The projection equation for the event camera becomes: